-The International Coral Reef Initiative (ICRI) is an informal partnership between Nations and organizations which strives to preserve coral reefs and related ecosystems around the world.
+The International Coral Reef Initiative (ICRI) is a global partnership between Nations and organizations which strives to preserve coral reefs and related ecosystems around the world.

 The Initiative was founded in 1994 by eight governments: Australia, France, Japan, Jamaica, the Philippines, Sweden, the United Kingdom, and the United States of America.
 It was announced at the First Conference of the Parties of the Convention on Biological Diversity in December 1994, and at the high level segment of the Intersessional Meeting of the U.N.
 Commission on Sustainable Development in April 1995.
 ICRI now counts over 90 members.

 ICRI emerged out of the recognition that coral reefs and related ecosystems found in tropical and sub-tropical regions are facing serious degradation, primarily due to anthropogenic stresses.
 Many nations face similar threats to coral reefs and related ecosystems as well as similar management problems.
 Recognising this, ICRI’s objectives are to:

 - Encourage the adoption of best practice in sustainable management of coral reefs

 and associated ecosystems

 - Build capacity

 - Raise awareness at all levels on the plight of coral reefs around the world.